 All exams given at Chi University are either completed during an onsite executive week or through the online learning portal.
 A proctor will monitor the student while he or she is taking an exam on campus and students will be required to show a valid ID (Student ID Card or Government Issued Photo ID Card) if the student is unknown to the proctor.
 Online exams can only be accessed in the online learning portal, which requires the student to login with a unique login and password combination, thereby verifying the student's identity.
-Specific online exams are proctored by Proctorio, an automated online service.
-Proctorio also validates students' identities throughout enrollment.
+Specific online exams are proctored by Chi University Staff via zoom.
+Chi Staff also validates students' identities throughout enrollment via online proctor sessions.
 Students are directed to complete the exam from the LMS portal.
-More information and technical support can be found at https://proctorio.com/support.